IuNoWat/Templates/README.md

 The old files have been put in old

+pyvidplayer2 is not efficient enough, even on a raspi4.
+For now, python-vlc prove to be the best alternative, pyvideo will not be used for now

 ## 2025_07_16

 I was having issues with working on a Raspberry Pi with VS Code throught SSH.
 Sometimes, the Pi would freeze and force me to hard reboot it.